-Calvin Schermerhorn is a historian of slavery, capitalism, and African American inequalty.
+Calvin Schermerhorn is a historian of slavery, capitalism, and African American inequality.
 He teaches courses in US and global history and advises Barrett Honors and graduate students.
 He is currently the Associate Director for Undergraduate Studies in the School of Historical, Philosophical, and Religious Studies.

-He is actively working on a new book, Disinherited, Dispossessed, and Decapitalized: The Limits of Black Wealth in America, 1619-2019.
+His next book project is, Disinherited, Dispossessed, and Decapitalized: The Limits of Black Wealth in America, 1619-2019.
 It explains the deep history of why African Americans today have one-tenth the wealth of white Americans and the mutually reinforcing impediments to the intergenerational transfer of wealth over the last 400 years.

 Schermerhorn arrived at ASU in 2008 after earning a doctorate from the University of Virginia.
 Before that he worked in marketing in New Jersey and family support on an Air Force base in Washington, D.C.
 His research has been funded by fellowships and grants from the Smithsonian, Huntington Library, Gilder Lehrman Center, American Philosophical Society, and the Virginia Foundation for the Humanities, among other organizations.
 Follow on Twitter @CalScherm and visit https://calscherm.com for links to recent articles and teaching overview.